How to Make Cuts With a Jigsaw

 A jigsaw is an incredibly versatile tool that can be used in a variety of situations.
 If you’ve got a project planned, then it’s pretty likely that it will come in handy.

-Jigsaws are most effectively used for cutting curves and shapes into wood panels or other sheets of material.
+Jigsaws are most effectively used for straight cuts, cutting curves and shapes into wood panels or other sheets of material.
 As a result, the tool can be applied to a huge range of projects in the home, garden, or workplace.

 When it comes to power tools, a jigsaw is always a wise investment.
 If you enjoy DIY, you’ll be shocked just how often you’ll pick it up and how much value you get out of it in the long run.